kumarjitc/planningpoker-client/README.md

 Client App is in progress and I am using React as the client app technology.
 As of the commit, I have built:
 - Form generator
 - Game board
+- Story Cards
+- Grid
+- Setup Components
+  - Project
+  - Sprint

 To do
 - Routing
 - Actual forms
-- Story boards
 - History/Report
+- Add Function
+- Story Add Modal
+- Think If We Need These Many Components Or A Generic One Will Do

-Whole client application is not working yet.
+The client application as a whole is not working yet.